 For the sake of simplicity, look at these five deciding factors when choosing the right software for your needs.

-You’re probably already using a number of other tools and apps to manage other parts of your business.
-Determine whether the professional services software you choose integrates with those tools for ease and simplicity.
+You’re probably already using a number of other tools and apps to manage parts of your business, like QuickBooks, Microsoft Teams, Zoom, and so on.
+Check professional services software options to see whether they integrate with these tools for ease and simplicity.

 Ease of use

-It won’t be just you using the professional services software you choose.
-It’ll likely become a key tool for stakeholders, team members, and clients.
-This means it’s important that it’s easy to pick up and use.
+It won’t be just you using the software.
+In all likelihood, it’ll become a key tool for stakeholders, team members, and clients.
+It’s important to pick a tool that is easy for everyone to learn and use.